 Headaches are a particular specialism of mine.
 In this short article, I shall discuss acupuncture treatment for headaches and migraine.
 Although I will refer below just to headaches, references should be taken to include migraines.
 More than ten million people in the UK experience regular headaches, and the condition accounts for 1 in 25 GP consultations.

 In 2012, the National Institute for Health and Care Excellence (NICE) issued updated advice to doctors on the treatment of headaches.
 For tension headaches, acupuncture is recommended as the treatment of choice.
-For migraine, acupuncture is also suggested where the usual drugs are either ineffective or unsuitable (due for example to patient preferences, interference with contraception, or the risk of adverse reactions).
+For migraine, acupuncture is also suggested where the usual drugs are either ineffective or unsuitable.
 More recently, the prestigious Cochrane Collaboration has supported the use of acupuncture to treat tension headaches.

 Take a look at the British Acupuncture Council’s one minute video on migraine treatment.

 You can also read in the prestigious journal Neurology Today, an account of how two American neurology professors make use of acupuncture to treat headaches.
 One says, “I can tell you that it’s not controversial within our neurology department.
 Everybody embraces it and has been able to see the value in it.”